Caramoan: Survivor series

 Caramoan has been the site for several editions of the competitive reality television show Survivor.
 The area has hosted the U.S. version in two consecutive seasons (Survivor: Philippines and Survivor: Caramoan), the Serbian version for two consecutive seasons and the Israeli version for three consecutive seasons (** Survivor: The Philippines, Survivor: Fans vs. Survivors, Survivor: Camarines).
 Bulgarian Survivor also filmed its fourth season there in May to July 2009.
 Robinson 2010, the 12th season of the Swedish version of the franchise, was filmed in Caramoan from May to June 2010.
 Finnish versions were filmed in there in 2018 with all-celebrity cast, and in 2019 half-famous and half- regular people cast.

 The 8th season of Koh-Lanta, the French edition of Survivor, also was shot there.
 TV director Corinne Vaillant stated that "the powdery sand, the coconuts on Gota beach and the neighboring islets are a 'dream' for the French people.
 We chose Caramoan because it’s really wild.
 It’s necessary that contestants don’t see anything other than nature for them to believe that they’re really lost in the wilds.”

 The only season of Survivor India was shot in Caramoan, with an Indian production crew spotted in the area in March 2011.

 The first season of Supraviețuitorul, a Romanian reality game based on Survivor was shot in Caramoan in the summer of 2016, as well as the first and second season of Robinsonův ostrov (Czech version).

 In spring of 2016 the first season of the Slovenian version of Survivor Philippines was filmed on 4 different islands, including Catanaguan and Tayak.

+The twentieth season of L'Isola Dei Famosi, an italian reality game inspired on Survivor, was also shot in the beginning of 2026 in the Caramoan Islands.